Negus25/MindSpore-StarGAN/README.md

 # MindSpore-StarGAN
-StarGAN-MindSpore: Unified Generative Adversarial Networks for Multi-Domain Image-to-Image Translation in MindSpore This repository provides a MindSpore-based implementation of StarGAN, a cutting-edge Generative Adversarial Network (GAN) designed for multi-domain image-to-image translation.
+StarGAN-MindSpore: Unified Generative Adversarial Networks for Multi-Domain Image-to-Image Translation in MindSpore.
+This repository provides a MindSpore-based implementation of StarGAN, a cutting-edge Generative Adversarial Network (GAN) designed for multi-domain image-to-image translation.
 The repository features:

 :zap: Highly Optimized: Leverage the efficiency and performance of MindSpore.